wibdo/gibberlink/README.md

 # GibberLink
+> **Warning:** This went viral, be careful as there are a lot of scam projects trying to capitalize on this.
+We have nothing to do with them.

 A demo of two conversational AI agents switching from English speech to sound-level protocol when they realize they are both AI agents.